Wind power in Scotland

-Wind power is the fastest-growing renewable energy technology in Scotland, with 16,648 megawatts (MW) of installed wind power capacity by Q2 2024.
-This included 9,756 MW from onshore wind in Scotland and 2,971 MW of offshore wind generators.
+Wind power is the fastest-growing renewable energy technology in Scotland, with 17.7 gigawatts (GW) of installed wind power capacity by Q2 2025.
+This included 10.4 GW from onshore wind in Scotland and 4.3 GW of offshore wind generators.
 The largest onshore wind farm in the UK is Whitelee, just south of Glasgow, with 215 turbines and a total capacity of 539 MW.

 There is further potential for expansion, especially offshore given the high average wind speeds, and a number of large offshore wind farms are planned.
 As offshore wind farms are moving into deeper water, floating wind turbines are being used.
 Hywind Scotland off the coast of Peterhead was the world's first floating offshore wind farm, commissioned in October 2017.

 Targets

 The Scottish Government has achieved its target of generating 50% of Scotland's electricity from renewable energy by 2015, and hoped to achieve 100% by 2020, which was raised from the lower target of 50% in September 2010.
 The majority of this was expected to come from wind power.
 Renewables produced the equivalent of 113% of Scotland's electricity consumption in 2022, mostly from wind.

-The target for 2030, made in 2023, was for 11GW of offshore wind by 2030.
-This would represent an increase of 400% in offshore wind and a 60% increase in total wind generated power and form part of the 50GW of offshore wind planned by the UK by 2030.
-The EU North Seas Energy Cooperation group plans on having 76GW in the North Sea by 2030.
+The target for 2030, made in 2023, was for 11 GW of offshore wind by 2030.
+This would represent an increase of 400% in offshore wind and a 60% increase in total wind generated power and form part of the 50 GW of offshore wind planned by the UK by 2030.
+The EU North Seas Energy Cooperation group plans on having 76 GW in the North Sea by 2030.

+In January 2026, the target for offshore wind in Scotland was increased to 40 GW by 2040.
+This was announced by the Cabinet Secretary for Climate Action and Energy, Gillian Martin at the Scottish Renewables Offshore Wind Conference in Glasgow.